 2024 Ancient Methods in a Contemporary World Vessels and Sticks Gallery, Toronto Canada

-2024 Nova Bossa Furniture, New York United States
+2024 Nova, Bossa Furniture, New York United States

 2024 Cavin-Morris Clay Cavin-Morris Gallery, New York United States